hunghx12/Vicroad-crashstats-analysis/README.md

 ## Data Cleaning

-Data cleaning can be done by script in `data-cleaning.ipynb` notebook.
+Data cleaning can be done by running the script in `data-cleaning.ipynb` notebook.
+All the clean data will be saved under `data/clean` folder.